- 1. Recover Files from RAW USB Drive

 A double-click will allow you to preview the files.
 Select the target files to restore and click "Recover" to save them to a secure location on your PC or other external storage devices.

 If you are not good at DIY USB data recovery or USB repair, you can ask for help from EaseUS's technical support team.
 They provide a one-on-oneremote assistance service to fix HDD/SSD/USB/SD card issues, recover partitions, wipe data, etc.

 EaseUS Disk Repair and Recovery ServicesClick here to contact our experts for a free evaluation

 Consult with EaseUS data recovery experts for one-on-one manual recovery service.
-We could offer the following services after a FREE diagnosis.
+We could offer the following benefits after a FREE diagnosis.

 - Fix HDD, SSD, external hard drive, USB flash drive errors, and restore data from all RAID levels

 - Recover lost partitions that cannot be restored by data recovery software